Generic Name: Ribavirin Capsules (rye ba VYE rin)

 - If you are a woman of childbearing age, take a pregnancy test each month while you take Rebetol (ribavirin capsules) and for 6 months after care ends.

-- If you are a man with a female sex partner who may get pregnant, she will need a pregnancy test each month during your care and for 6 months after you stop Rebetol (ribavirin capsules).
+- If you are a man with a female sex partner who may get pregnant, she will need a pregnancy test each month during your treatment and for 6 months after your last dose.

 - If you have sex without using 2 kinds of birth control that you can trust, if you think you may be pregnant, or if you miss your period, call your doctor right away.